 Recent Cases Offer Employment Discrimination Protection to Transgender People, by Christina Bolmarcich (May, 2009).
 Outlines laws in various jurisdictions.
 The "protections once offered based on strict notions of biological gender are being replaced by protections offered regardless of gender but solely based on discriminatory acts against individuals in the workplace."

 Sexual Orientation and the Law: A research bibliography of legal literature discussing gay, lesbian, transgender and bisexual persons, their rights and their families, American Association of Law Libraries Standing Committee on Lesbian and Gay Issues, 2011.

-Transgender Issues, GLAD.
+Transgender Rights, GLAD.
 The site lists a dozen publications on transgender issues, including Legal Q&A for Kids of Trans Parents and Transgender Students’ Use of Bathrooms and Locker Rooms.

-Transgender Legal Issues: New England, GLAD, August 2010.
-This 52-page document covers obtaining protection under existing laws, changing documents and more.
+Transgender Legal Issues: New England, GLAD, June, 2014.
+This 50+ page document covers obtaining protection under existing laws, changing documents and more.